- Home

 Misuse or abuse of the College computer system, voice mail or telephone services as defined by the College.
 This includes but is not limited to:

-Any unauthorized use of electronic or other devices to surreptitiously make an audio, video, photographic, or digital record of any person without their prior knowledge or without their effective consent when such a recording is likely to cause injury or distress.
-This includes but is not limited to surreptitiously taking pictures or videos of another person in the locker room, shower stall or restroom, or other location in which that person has a reasonable expectation of privacy.
+The unauthorized use of electronic or other devices to secretly record audio, video, photographs, or digital content of any person without their prior knowledge or consent is strictly prohibited—particularly when such recordings could cause harm, injury, or distress.
+Prohibited conduct includes, but is not limited to, posting images or videos to social media or group chats, as well as secretly recording or photographing individuals in locker rooms, shower stalls, restrooms, or any other location where a person has a reasonable expectation of privacy.

 C. Violations of Health and/or Safety of an Individual